If you’ve ever been in the market for a home cinema amp around £500, it’s likely you’ve heard of the Sony STR-DN1080.

 It only takes a couple of minutes of listening to the Fantastic Beasts and Where To Find Them 4K Blu-ray and we’re grinning.
-This Sony amp sounds fantastic.

 There’s an incredible amount of detail, from natural, expressive voices to layers of insight and depth surrounding each sound effect.
-As a glass window shatters under a spell, you can hear the sharp tinkling of glass as well as the deep, sonic note rippling around the effect – it’s spellbinding to listen to.
+As a glass window shatters under a spell, you can hear the sharp tinkling as well as the deep, sonic note rippling around the effect – it’s spellbinding to listen to.

 Dynamically, it’s a fun and exciting listen.
 Quiet moments are as captivating as huge explosions going off in every corner of the big, open soundfield – and the DN1080 handles the changing shifts with masterful control.
 It’s enthralling.